Caroline Redman Lusher

-Caroline Redman Lusher (née Caroline Anne Lusher; born 17 April 1974) is an English singer and musician, best known for being the founder and director of Rock Choir, the world's largest amateur contemporary choir.

-She is considered to be "responsible for the contemporary choir movement in the UK".
-She has also had a successful career as a solo artist, performing on various single releases, albums Rock Choir Vol.1 and Rock Choir Deluxe released by Decca, the Together album by vocal group Blake and several albums by The Soldiers, including Coming Home, which reached double platinum status.
+Caroline Redman Lusher (born Caroline Anne Lusher, 17 April 1974) is an English singer and musician, best known for being the founder and director of Rock Choir, the world's largest amateur contemporary choir.
+She is considered to be "responsible for the contemporary choir movement in the UK", and "the businesswoman behind one of Britain's biggest brands".
+She has also enjoyed a successful career as a solo artist, performing on the Together album by vocal group Blake and several albums by The Soldiers, including Coming Home, which reached double platinum status.

-Caroline Redman Lusher has gained four gold and platinum certified sales awards from the British Phonographic Industry.
-She has been awarded an Honorary Doctorate of Arts for her contribution to music and the arts from Salford University in 2024 and an Honorary Doctorate of Letters for her contribution to music and community from the London College of Music in 2017.

-On 17 October 2012 Caroline Redman Lusher received the prestigious Gold Badge Award for "special contribution to Britain's music industry", from the British Academy of Songwriters, Composers and Authors (BASCA) in association with the Performing Right Society (PRS).
+Redman Lusher has gained four gold and platinum certified sales awards from the British Phonographic Industry.
+On 17 October 2012 Redman Lusher received the prestigious Gold Badge Award for "special contribution to Britain's music industry", from the British Academy of Songwriters, Composers and Authors (BASCA) in association with the Performing Right Society (PRS).

-Caroline Redman Lusher was presented with the Freedom of London in 2017 for her lifetime achievement with Rock Choir.

-In 2024, Caroline Redman Lusher became a published author with the release of her autobiography, SING – The Story of Rock Choir, which details her career, personal journey, and the creation of Rock Choir.

-MBE

-In the 2025 King’s New Year Honours, Caroline Redman Lusher MBE was recognised with a Member of the Order of the British Empire (MBE) for her contributions to music and charitable work.
-As the founder of Rock Choir, she has been acknowledged for her role in promoting contemporary choir singing and her leadership in numerous fundraising initiatives supporting national and local charities.